cobratbq/otrr/README.md

 ## Architecture

 - OTRv3 only (OTRv2 and earlier are not supported)
+  OTRv4 anticipated: intention to implement, but development of specification seems to be suspended.
 - Structured for security:
   - security-sensitive primitives in separate module (`crypto`)
   - strictly separated states resulting in strictly separated secrets